monitisexchange/Monitis-Java-Plugins/Tomcat-JMX-Monitor/Readme.md

         - 1 - calculate absolute difference between current and previous results
         - 2 - calculate rate of changes between current and previous results per sec
         - 3 - calculate percentage of difference between current and previous results
+        - 4 - tranform to time format (days-hours.min.sec)

 Please Note that every necessary metrics can be easily added into set of measurement by creating composition for new JSON formatted line in the "result_params" part.
+If you want to add some other metrics you can obtain the list of existing MBeans and their attributes by using e.g. JConsole (supplied with J2SE)
+or any other JMX browser (e.g. <a href="https://github.com/monitisexchange/Monitis-Java-Plugins/tree/master/JMX-Browser">JMX-Browser</a>).

 #### Testing and results ####